Growth and Development, Ages 6 to 10 Years

 Talk to your child's doctor if you are concerned that your child:

-- Is not meeting growth or development milestones for his or her age.
+- Is not meeting growth or development milestones for your child's age.

-- Has signs that he or she is entering puberty at a very early age (before 8 for girls, and 9 for boys).
+- Has signs of entering puberty at a very early age (before 8 for girls, and 9 for boys).

 - Struggles to understand or use spoken or written language.
 Having learning problems in school could be a sign of a learning disability or a vision problem.

-- Shows signs of attention deficit hyperactivity disorder (ADHD), such as inattention, impulsivity, and/or hyperactivity, that are causing problems at home or school.
+- Shows signs of attention deficit hyperactivity disorder (ADHD), such as inattention, impulsivity, and hyperactivity, that are causing problems at home or school.

 - Seems withdrawn or depressed.
-Girls are more likely than boys to react to problems quietly.
+Some children are more likely to react to problems quietly.
 This behavior can make it hard for parents and teachers to recognize that they are troubled.
-A child who loses interest in friends or activities that he or she liked in the past may be depressed.
+A child who loses interest in friends or activities that the child liked in the past may be depressed.

-Sometimes school counselors or teachers identify children who are having difficulties doing schoolwork, participating in gym classes, or socializing with other children.
+Sometimes school counselors or teachers identify children who are having trouble doing schoolwork, taking part in gym classes, or socializing with other children.
 They can recommend a course of action that may involve a family doctor or pediatrician.

 As your child becomes more involved at school and with friends, sports, and other activities, your skills as a parent will be tested.
 You may want to talk with your doctor if you feel overwhelmed.
 Also, classes that are often offered by schools, churches, or community groups can help you learn valuable parenting skills.